martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 it might be necessary to permit the signaling from Patsy to reach Norma to allow Patsy to receive a call setup completion signal, such as a SIP ACK.
 Once the second session is established, Mallory might cause DTLS packets sent by Norma to Patsy to be dropped.
-It is likely that these DTLS packets will be discarded by Patsy as Patsy will already have a successful DTLS connection established.
+However, if Mallory allows DTLS packets to pass, it is likely that Patsy will discard them as Patsy will already have a successful DTLS connection established.

 For the attacked session to be sustained beyond the point that Norma detects errors in the second session, Mallory also needs to block any signaling that